avigoldman/wait-for-deployments-action/README.md

 ## Inputs

 - `github_token` - GitHub access token.
 Required.
-- `environment_filter` - Regular expression to filter whic henvironments we are waiting for.
+- `environment_filter` - Regular expression used against the environment name to filter which deployments to wait for.
-- `initial_delay` - Time to wait before starting checks.
+- `initial_delay` - Time to wait before starting deployment checks.
 Defaults to `0s`.
 - `check_interval` - Time to wait between deployment checks.
 Defaults to `30s`.
-- `max_timeout` - Time to wait for the deploys to finish.
+- `max_timeout` - Time to wait for the deployments to finish.
 Defaults to `20m`.

 `initial_delay`, `check_interval`, and `max_timeout` all accept a "[to-time](https://www.npmjs.com/package/to-time)" input.